danieldkim/charlotte/README.md

 * **rootUrl** - url of node server; this server will be used to retrieve the current version if none is provided

-* **assetRootUrl** - static asset server that assets will be downloaded from; the `rootUrl` will be used if no assetUrl is provided here or on the object itself.
+* **assetRootUrl** - static asset server that assets will be downloaded from;
+  the `rootUrl` will be used if no assetRootUrl is provided here or on the object itself.

 If the `version`, `rootUrl`, and `assetRootUrl` options are not provided, the properties of the execution context will be used.